dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 ### Advanced configuration
 5. **Custom target names** &mdash; If you’re using a [`custom target.name`](/reference/dbt-jinja-functions/target) in your project, we recommend you set them using [environment variables](/docs/build/environment-variables).
 Alternatively, you can update it at the developer credentials level.

-6. **API access** &mdash; Create [API auth tokens](/docs/dbt-cloud-apis/authentication) and access to [dbt Cloud APIs](/docs/dbt-cloud-apis/overview) as needed.  <Lifecycle status="team,enterprise" />

 ### dbt Cloud commands
-7. Review the [dbt commands](/reference/dbt-commands) supported for dbt Cloud development.
+6. Review the [dbt commands](/reference/dbt-commands) supported for dbt Cloud development.
 For example, `dbt debug` isn’t needed in dbt Cloud since the UI displays logs for your viewing.

 ## Environment variables